f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### 7.4 License<a name="License"></a>

-The overall license for the application, or in certain cases, for the source code only.
+The overall license for the application in terms of the binary that the user can install.
 Values should correspond to short identifiers of the [SPDX](https://spdx.org/licenses/) license list.
-In some cases an older, non-standard naming scheme is still used.
+There can only be one license listed here.
+If there are multiple licenses that apply to the source code, then this field should contain the least restrictive license that the whole app can be used under.
+When multiple licenses are combined, that usually means the most restrictive wins.

+This field cannot represent the complexity of licenses that apply to parts of the app, or apps that have the entire thing released under more than one license.

 This is converted to (`<license>`) in the XML file (_index.xml_).